 Despite the negative indicators in Bahrain Bourse's overall trading performance, BHB was able to navigate the year and implement its planned projects successfully.
-BHB has taken various of the COVID-19 pandemic.
-To ensure announced the closure of its trading floor to the public as a preventative measure in March 2020.
-Further, to ensure the safety of BHB's employees, a fast turnaround has taken place to implement a swift transition to 'Working From Home' to go in line with the Government's efforts a testament to our business resiliency. also introduced women empowerment & "Working From Home" initiatives with the aim of improving the working environment to foster a healthy worklife balance for employees across the
+BHB has taken various

+The disruptions triggered by the COVID-19 initiatives to adapt and continue its pandemic during 2020 have undoubtedly operations smoothly during the rise of the COVID-19 pandemic.
+To ensure global economy and financial markets at the safety of investors, Bahrain Bourse announced the closure of its trading floor to the public as a preventative measure in March 2020.
+Further, to ensure the safety of BHB's employees, a fast turnaround has taken place to implement a swift transition to 'Working From Home' to ao in line with the Government's efforts note mainly led by the impact of the to ensure the safety of the employees COVID-19 pandemic and the decline in as well as smooth and uninterrupted crude oil prices.
+The S&P GCC Composite business operations, which comes as a testament to our business resiliency.
+1.72% while the MSCI Frontier Markets Moving forward past the pandemic, BHB also introduced women empowerment & "Working From Home" initiatives with the aim of improving the working environment to foster a healthy worklife balance for employees across the